 Even then, we couldn’t have guessed The Grafton would go on to become one of the UK’s best-loved watering holes, gaining a ton of awards along the way that included the coveted Great British Pub Of The Year in 2014.

 We considered Kentish Town our home from the moment we arrived, and made it our mission to involve the local community in everything we did.
 Events that ‘engage’ were our main objective, hence our installation of the now-staple monthly clothing exchange, regular piano singalongs, pub quizzes, ceilidh dances, bring-your-own-vinyl nights, daytime baby music classes and yoga sessions.

 Being a good host is something that’s inherently important to me, and to Joel.
 If we’re to be so, we have to make sure everybody has a really great time.
-It was this, above all else, that we dedicated the last four and a half years to.
+It was this, above all else, that we dedicated our five years at The Grafton to.

-But it isn’t easy.
+But the pub trade isn’t all fun.
 In fact it’s an incredibly hard business to be in.
 When the going is good, you feel on top of the world.
-But sadly the face of the pub industry is beginning to change.
-With business rates going through the roof and overheads increasing exponentially, our tied business model just won’t continue to be viable much longer.
+But sadly the face of the industry is beginning to change.
+With business rates going through the roof and overheads increasing exponentially, our tied business model just wouldn’t continue to be viable much longer.

-So we decided it’s time for a new adventure in life and sold up both The Grafton and its sister pub The Gipsy Queen in December.
-What our new adventure may be, we’re not sure yet.
-Partnership Pubs still exists, so we may do something together as a team again, or branch out as individuals and do our own thing.
+So we decided it was time for a new adventure in life and sold up both The Grafton and our second pub The Gipsy Queen in December.
+What our new adventure may be now, we’re not sure yet.
+Partnership Pubs still exists, so we may do something together as a team, or branch out as individuals and do our own thing.
 Only time will tell, but it’s exciting as hell.
 Bring on 2017!

 p.s. lets just take a moment to appreciate the guy with the Grafton tattoo